 The scholarship information provided on this website is believed to be accurate.
 It is recommended that high school students contact his or her guidance counselor to verify scholarship application information.

 Every fall, Scioto Foundation hosts a meet and greet with over 40 college representatives at UCAN Go To College Night.
 During this event, students and parents have the opportunity to learn more about the programs offered by the school and the opportunity to ask questions.
 Besides college reps, this time also offers informational booths on ways a student can plan, prepare and pay for college.
 Those in the 8th grade or higher are encouraged to attending the event.
 UCAN Go To College Night is free and open to the public.
 Families are welcome.

-Scioto Foundation also offers $1,000 mini-grants for ACT prep/AP testing, $1,000 mini-grants for college visits and scholarship for UCAN and UCAN Neighbors teachers look to complete an AP training course.
+Scioto Foundation also offers $1,000 mini-grants for ACT prep/AP testing, $1,000 mini-grants for college visits, and scholarships for UCAN and UCAN Neighbors teachers who look to complete an AP training course.

 Establishing High School Endowment Funds